 Some of the best resources for finding a sober living home are treatment facilities, 12-step groups, or medical and mental healthcare professionals.
 Additionally, tips on finding and choosing a sober living home include:

 - Find a home that is centrally located to meeting, counseling, or therapy session locations.

-- Be sure that all rules are understood and attainable.
+- Be sure that all rules are understood and agreed upon.

 Sober living homes may or may not be accredited or licensed through a state, local, or national agency.
-The National Alliance for Recovery Residences (NARR) sets national standards that affiliate agencies can use to certify sober living homes and that individuals can use to find a sober living home with a high standard of care.
+The National Alliance for Recovery Residences (NARR) sets national standards that affiliate agencies can use to certify recovery residences and that individuals can use to find a sober living home with a high standard of care.

 Where Can I Find Sober Living Homes Near Me?